Miiloka/quantGA/README.md

 - **R** (version 4.0 or later recommended)
 - The **Rcpp** and **RcppArmadillo** packages (as well as a working C++ toolchain)

-Install the development version of `quantGA` by cloning this repository and building it with `R CMD build` followed by `R CMD INSTALL`.
+Install the development version of `quantGA` by simply using `devtools::install_github("https://github.com/Miiloka/quantGA.git")`

 ## Basic usage